-[of the late 1980s] as the illustrative 'intermediary' case between a predatory and a developmental state.
+transformation and development.90 Evans cites the East Asian NICs as examples of a developmental state, Zaire [of the late 1980s] as a predatory state, and Brazil [of the late 1980s] as the illustrative 'intermediary' case91 between a predatory and a developmental state.

 According to Vartiainen, three salient features of a successful developmental state distinguish developmental states from post-colonial states that pursued various development policies.
 Primarily, the developmental state must be strong to impose its collective developmental objectives, be meritocratic and ought to be "insulated from both the market and the logic of individual utility maximization".
 Secondly, the state should have "thick external ties [embeddedness] to the economy's organized agents such as corporations, industrialists, associations and trade unions."
-And thirdly, there must be "a relationship of mutual dependence or mutual balance between the state and the rest of the economy" in such a manner that the state can be "able to 'discipline' economic actors such as firms and trade unions, while appreciating that their privileged positions ultimately depend on the success of the economy."
-"98
+And thirdly, there must be "a relationship of mutual dependence or mutual balance between the state and the rest of the economy" in such a manner that the state can be "able to 'discipline' economic actors such as firms and trade unions, while appreciating that their privileged positions ultimately depend on the success of the economy."92

 Amsden holds a similar view when she states that the two major features of a developmental state are the capacity to discipline big business and dispensing assistance to the business sector.
 She cites Korea, Japan and Taiwan as examples for more effective industrialization in comparison with other late industrializing countries.
 These achievements, according to Amsden, are attributable to the state's "power to discipline big business, and thereby to dispense subsidies to big business according to a more effective set of allocative principles."
-99
+93